 - You may have fewer payments to track.

-- You may have to pay a balance transfer fee, typically around 3% of the amount transferred.
+- You may have to pay a balance transfer fee, typically around 3% or 5% of the amount transferred.

 - Any available introductory interest rate might only apply to balance transfers, not new purchases.